NatanimA/stock-markets-trend/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This project will help you to get a real time updates on Financial status of comapanies which are well known, and It will help you see their financial statement and the overall description of the company, API Documentation is found on ```https://site.financialmodelingprep.com/developer/docs/```.
+> This project will help you to get a real time updates on Financial status of comapanies which are well known, and It will help you see their financial statement and the overall description of the company, API Documentation is found on ```https://site.financialmodelingprep.com/developer/docs/```, Original design idea by Nelson Sakwa on Behance.

 To get a local copy up and running, follow these steps.